dotnet/designs/accepted/2022/dotnet-release-labels.md

 Based on [release-index.json](https://github.com/dotnet/core/blob/77017a2110cd00ce997c7840c2542d7a5ec323a5/release-notes/releases-index.json#L15-L26).

-When .NET 6 has 6 months of support left, the support phase property will change to the following value:
+When a release has 6 months of support left, the support phase property will change to the following value:

 ```json
     "support-phase": "maintenance",